Author has written 11 stories for Monsters vs. Aliens, Earth's Children, Frozen, and StarTrek: The Next Generation.

-So far I've got one short story up, and working on a longer one.
-However, this does not mean I will forget about Susan's story.
-In fact I've also made a start on a cross-over between the two, which will look at the issue of being seen as a monster.
+So far I've got one short story and one longish novel up, and have also made a start on a cross-over between Frozen and MVA, which will look at the issues of being seen as a monster.

 I've added some Frozen art as well - see the last link down below.
 I want to do more when I have this mysterious thing called "free time"...

 Re my Favourites: I have decided to only favourite completed stories.
 There are some very good ones out there that are unfinished, or have not yet been finished, but it's really not possible to judge the whole work until it's complete.
 My favourites listed here tend to be character-focused, like my own stories.
 No longer ones listed as yet, but I haven't read as many of those as I should (takes too much time away from my own writing...).

 I've seen people who have thousands of favourites.
 How anyone could have 5,000 favourites here is beyond me.
 Have they even read them all?
 I would be very surprised.
 For what it's worth, I don't favourite things lightly.
 A story really has to move me before it goes on my list, and I wouldn't hesitate to recommend any of those on my list, as they are ones that I myself return to again and again.